Is your manuscript ready to submit for the upcoming Text Prize? Here’s how to put your best submission forward.

 Why is there a minimum of 20,000 words?

-We’re looking for books for middle-grade readers and young adults, which we expect to be longer than 20,000 words.
+We’re looking for books for middle-grade readers and young adults, so we’d expect them to be longer than 20,000 words.
 The prize is not open to picture books.
+But we do accept graphic novels, which don’t have a word count requirement.

-Can I submit if I’ve been published elsewhere?
+Can I submit if I’ve had other works published elsewhere?

 Yes!
-We welcome unpublished and previously published authors, but the manuscript you enter in the Text Prize must not be on submission or under contract or option with any other publisher.
-Refer to the terms and conditions listed on the entry form for more information on this point.
+We welcome unpublished and previously published authors.
+However, the manuscript you enter in the Text Prize must not be on submission or under contract or option with any other publisher.
+More information on this point is included in the terms and conditions for entry.

 Do I get feedback on my manuscript?

-Unfortunately not: we receive so many submissions that individual feedback isn’t possible.
-Shortlisted authors may receive some feedback, but this is at our discretion and not guaranteed.
+We receive so many submissions that individual feedback isn’t possible.
+Shortlisted authors might receive some feedback, but this is at our discretion and not guaranteed.

 Where do you announce the shortlist and winner?